A Week in the Life of Workshop!

 The cost of the 2021-2022 program is $17,500 USD.

 HDNA is committed to offering tiered pricing for Canadian participants to make this program accessible to Canadian families.
 For Canadian families, the cost of the 2021-2022 program is $15,500 USD.

 19% of Habonim Dror alumni hold leadership positions in multiple Jewish or Israel-related organizations.

 Components at a Glance

-In the final three months of the program, Workshop participants will live in the Haifa area and put into practice the skills they learned during Shorashim and Anafim.
+In the final three and a half months of the program, Workshop participants will live in the Haifa area and put into practice the skills they learned during Shorashim and Anafim.
 Participants apply their leadership skills and experiences to their messima, or service-learning placements, where they have the opportunity to connect with Hanoar HaOved VeHaLomed (HDNA's sister movement in Israel) and work with Israeli youth.
 Messima allows the participants to build responsibility and confidence as leaders.
 They are not just volunteering or contributing to tzedakah - Workshop participants actively contribute to the building of social justice by immersing themselves in Israeli society.